Skip to main content

 Target Machine

-The selection of possible target machines is limited to the authorization context of the respective user.
+The selection of possible target machines is limited to the user's permission context.

 Executer

-This is used to specify the program to be executed on the target machine.
+This specifies the program to be run on the target machine.
 Various programs are preconfigured by default.

 • powershell.exe